AriFordsham/GHCWiki/commentary/compiler/loopification.md

 ```

 This requires a new data type, which is annnoying (and not easy in GHC).
+But perhaps we can use an unboxed sum type.
+(And an unboxed tuple for the arguments.)